-Article 31 Disputes between Parties
+Article 33 Disputes between Parties

-- 31.1 Disputes between the Parties concerning: - (i) the interpretation or application of this Treaty, or - (ii) whether there has been compliance with obligations to consult in good faith under Articles 30 or 36, should, as far as possible, be settled through consultation or negotiation, which may include the use of non-binding third-party mediation or other mechanisms.

-- 31.2 If a dispute between the Parties cannot be settled within six months from the time the dispute arose, it shall upon the request of either Party be submitted to a Tribunal. - 31.3 Such a Tribunal shall be constituted for each individual case in the following way: Within two months of the receipt of the request for arbitration, each Party shall appoint one member of the Tribunal.
+- 33.1 Disputes between the Parties concerning: - (i) the interpretation or application of this Treaty, or - (ii) whether there has been compliance with obligations to consult in good faith under Articles 32 or 38, - should, as far as possible, be settled through consultation or negotiation, which may include the use of non-binding third-party mediation or other mechanisms. - 33.2 If a dispute between the Parties cannot be settled within six (6) months from the time the dispute arose, it shall upon the request of either Party be submitted to a Tribunal. - 33.3 Such a Tribunal shall be constituted for each individual case in the following way: Within two (2) months of the receipt of the request for arbitration, each Party shall appoint one member of the Tribunal.

 Those two members shall then select a national of a third State who, on approval by the two Parties, shall be appointed Chairman of the Tribunal.
-The Chairman shall be appointed within two months from the date of appointment of the other two members. - 31.4 If within the periods specified in Article 31.3 the necessary appointment(s) have not been made, either Party may, in the absence of any other agreement, invite the President of the International Court of Justice to make any necessary appointment(s).
+The Chairman shall be appointed within two months from the date of appointment of the other two members.

+- 33.4 If within the periods specified in Article 33.3 the necessary appointment(s) have not been made, either Party may, in the absence of any other agreement, invite the President of the International Court of Justice to make any necessary appointment(s).
 If the President is a national of either Party or if he or she is otherwise prevented from discharging the said function, the Vice President shall be invited to make the necessary appointment(s).
-If the Vice President is a national of either Party or if he or she too is prevented from discharging the said function, the Vice President is a national of either Party or if he or she too is prevented from discharging the said function, the member of the International Court of Justice next in seniority who is not a national of either Party shall be invited to make the necessary appointment(s). - 31.5 The arbitral tribunal shall reach its decision by a majority of votes.
-Such decision shall be binding on both Parties. - 31.6 The Parties to the arbitration shall share the costs of the arbitration, including the arbitrator fees, expenses, allowances and other administrative costs.
+If the Vice President is a national of either Party or if he or she too is prevented from discharging the said function, the member of the International Court of Justice next in seniority who is not a national of either Party shall be invited to make the necessary appointment(s). - 33.5 The arbitral tribunal shall reach its decision by a majority of votes.
+Such decision shall be binding on both Parties. - 33.6 The Parties to the arbitration shall share the costs of the arbitration, including the arbitrator fees, expenses, allowances and other administrative costs.
 Each Party shall bear the cost of its representation in the arbitral proceedings.
-The Tribunal may, however, in its discretion direct that the entire costs or a higher proportion of costs shall be borne by one of the two disputing Parties and this determination shall be binding on both disputing Parties. - 31.7 The Tribunal shall decide all questions relating to its competence and, subject to any agreement between the disputing Parties, determine its own procedure, taking into account the PCA Optional Rules.
+The Tribunal may, however, in its discretion direct that the entire costs or a higher proportion of costs shall be borne by one of the two disputing Parties and this determination shall be binding on both disputing Parties. - 33.7 The Tribunal shall decide all questions relating to its competence and, subject to any agreement between the disputing Parties, determine its own procedure.